What is a diversified portfolio and why is it important?

 When you invest in the market, the chance of risk always exists.
 But that doesn’t mean you can’t limit the amount of risk your portfolio is exposed to.
 That’s because as an investor, you’ll face two kinds of risk: systematic and unsystematic.

 Systematic risk is based on factors like inflation, exchange and interest rates, as well as social and political instability and events.
 This kind of risk affects the market as a whole, rather than specific companies or industries — making it something all investors are inherently exposed to.

 Unsystematic risk is the kind that can be specific to an individual company, industry, location, economy, etc. This means you can limit it by investing in assets that are not all affected by the same business, financial, economic or market happenings — a.k.a. diversifying your portfolio.

 How can you diversify a portfolio?

-If diversifying and managing your portfolio sounds like too much work, research, or upkeep, you don’t have to do it alone.
-With a cash-enhanced Robo Portfolio from Ally Invest, we’ll build a diversified portfolio for you and automatically rebalance it so your allocation stays in line with your goals.
+If diversifying and managing your portfolio sounds like too much work, research or upkeep, you don’t have to do it alone.
+With an Ally Invest Robo Portfolio , we’ll build a diversified portfolio for you and automatically rebalance it so your allocation stays in line with your goals.
 Plus, with the 30% cash buffer, a portion of your portfolio will always be cash — further reducing your risk during volatility.

 If you wouldn’t put all your precious, metaphorical eggs in one basket, you certainly don’t want to put your very real money into one investment or sector.
-By diversifying through different types of investments, an array of industries, and varying geographies, you can build a stronger portfolio that’s better prepared to withstand a fluctuating market — or a klutzy basket holder.
+By investing with an automatically diversified robo portfolio or selecting your own mix of different types of investments, an array of industries and varying geographies, you can build a stronger portfolio that’s better prepared to withstand a fluctuating market — or a klutzy basket holder.